duoduo369/django-paginator-plus/README.md

 django-paginator-plus
 ===

+Want to save the url params and get a format page_range?

-Save extra data to django paginator.
+This package save extra data to django paginator.
 Useful when url has params.

-What to save the url params and get a format page_range?

 `http://myhost/something?page=10&a=1 --> [?page=8&a=1, ?page=9&a=1, ?page=10&a=1, ?page=11&a=1, ?page=12&a=1]`